TIME-LINE REQUIREMENTS FOR THE PH.D. PROGRAM

 - Students must enroll in COL 4000Y at the beginning of the second term of the second year of the Doctoral Program (PhD2).

 - It is the responsibility of the student to approach faculty members and invite them to serve as his/her supervisor, co-supervisors or advisory committee members, and to serve on his/her Field Examination committee.
 Students should begin by informally consulting potential members whose area(s) of specialization and interest seem closest to the proposed thesis subject, during the first year of the Doctoral Program, or in the Fall term of PhD2 at the latest.
 However, it is the Director who officially appoints the supervisor (or co-supervisors) and the members of the Field Examination Advisory Committees, once thesis proposals have been submitted and approved.
-There must be at least one faculty member from Comparative Literature on the committee, but the supervisor may be from another department.
+A faculty member with an appointment in Comparative Literature will normally serve as supervisor or co-supervisor.
+Requests for a supervisor from another department should be made in writing to the Director and will be considered on a case-by-case basis.
+There must be at least one faculty member from Comparative Literature on the committee.

 - Field Proposal.This is a 5-7 page document outlining the field into which the thesis falls and the nature of the thesis.
 It defines the topic area for the oral Fields exam, and it should therefore include a reading list.
 It should be drawn up primarily in conjunction with the supervisor but include input from the other committee members.
 At a preliminary meeting, which is normally the first time the committee meets, the document is approved (with potential still for modification).
 The Field Proposal Approval form must be submitted by Spring of the second year.